 Is Yellow Card Regulated?

-We work together with local regulators in each of these jurisdictions in order to meet the appropriate legal requirements that is best for ourselves and our customers.
+We work with local regulators in each of these jurisdictions to meet the appropriate legal requirements that are best for ourselves and our customers.

-We ensure that we meet all financial services and consumer protection laws in each of these countries.
+We ensure that we meet each country's financial services and consumer protection laws.

-Yellow Card's policy and practice is to try to prevent people engaged in money laundering, fraud, and other financial crimes, including terrorist financing, from using Yellow Card's services.
+Yellow Card's policy and practice are to prevent people engaged in money laundering, fraud, and other financial crimes, including terrorist financing, from using Yellow Card's services.
 Our rigorous KYC process at each Tier is evidence of this.

 For instance, there are UNSCRs issued to address risks of proliferation of weapons of mass destruction emanating from Iran and the Democratic People's Republic of Korea.

-Yellow Card gives effect to such targeted financial sanctions under the UNSCRs which require countries to ensure their financial institutions take certain measures.
+Yellow Card affects such targeted financial sanctions under the UNSCRs, which require countries to ensure their financial institutions take specific measures.